 The following are some examples of tools and resources that may be useful to you while providing LBS Follow-Up.
 This is not intended as an exhaustive list.
-We encourage you to explore the topics of customer satisfaction and program evaluation resources on the Internet or through Copian’s download library at http://en.copian.ca.
-Copian (formerly known as the National Adult Literacy Database or NALD) is the home of the country’s largest online digital Literacy and Essential Skills (LES) library, and the go-to place for LES information.
+We encourage you to explore the topics of customer satisfaction and program evaluation resources on the Internet or through Copian’s extensive online digital Literacy and Essential Skills library.

 - Community Literacy of Ontario has developed several excellent resources that deal with program evaluation, organizational capacity and continuous improvement.
-These can be downloaded from CLO’s Resources – Publications webpage or from the Copian library.
+These can be downloaded from CLO’s Resources – Publications webpage.

 - Capacity Plus: Organizational Capacity Resource Guide for Ontario’s Community Literacy Agencies – This guide contains lots of helpful information on a variety of important topics to help Literacy and Basic Skills programs and other not-for-profits build their capacity.
 The Customer Service Management section is particularly relevant to the LBS Follow-Up service.
 It includes suggestions, definitions and samples that can help you evaluate learner satisfaction.